Nihalani2004/Nihalani2004/README.md

 ###  About Me:
 -  **CSE Student** | Enthusiastic about continuous learning and building innovative tech-driven solutions.
--  **Full-Stack Developer** | Skilled in developing modern, responsive, and efficient web applications using technologies like HTML, CSS, JavaScript, React, Node.js, and more.
+-  **Full-Stack Developer** | Skilled in developing modern, responsive, and efficient web applications.
--  **Hackathon Enthusiast** | Love working in fast-paced environments, solving real-world challenges with creative teamwork and rapid prototyping.
+-  **Hackathon Enthusiast** | Love fast-paced teamwork and turning ideas into prototypes.
--  **Freelancer** | Open to exciting collaborations and freelance opportunities across various domains.
+-  **Freelancer** | Open to diverse, meaningful projects and collaborations.

 ---